Business of Medicine

-Mistake No. 3: Not Considering the Timing of the Termination.
+Mistake No. 3: Not Considering the Timing of Termination

 Courts have long held that the temporal proximity between an employee engaging in protected activity and his/her termination can be sufficient evidence of causality to establish a prima facie case of discrimination.
-As a result, if you have an employee who engaged in protected activity close in time to a possible termination, you should be aware of that fact as you move forward with your decision making process.
-You may decide to move forward with the termination anyway, but you will at least understand that the timing of the termination makes it more risky for the company and you will have the opportunity to minimize risk to the company.
-Or, you may decide to move the termination to a later date.
+As a result, if you have an employee who engaged in protected activity close in time to a possible termination, you should be aware of that fact.
+You may decide to move forward with the termination anyway, but you will at least understand that the timing of the termination makes it riskier for the company and you will have the opportunity to minimize risk to the company.
+However, you may also decide to move the termination to a later date.

 Disparate treatment is one of the most common ways to prove discrimination.
 Former employees frequently try to prove a legal claim by showing they were treated differently than a coworker who engaged in the same misconduct or unsatisfactory performance.